Education & Certifications

 June 2015 - January 2016

-Smithsonian National Museum of Natural History — Q?rius Education Program Volunteer
+Smithsonian National Museum of Natural History — Q?rius Education Program Team Member

 Washington, D.C.